TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

    - If IOU is issued by the senderBank:
      - Use receiver credential to call chaincode operation: `exchange(iou, receiverBank)`;
      - Use receiver credential to call chaincode operation with the new IOU: `redeem(newIOU, receiverBank)`;
-   - If IOU is issued by the receiverBank:
+   - Otherwise, if IOU is issued by the receiverBank:
      - Use receiver credential to call chaincode operation: `redeem(iou, receiverBank)`.
-3. Query getBankAccounts(bank): It returns the balances of all user accounts of the specifiedd bank;
+3. Query getBankAccounts(bank): It returns the balances of all user accounts of the specified bank;
 4. Query getAccountTransactions(name|bank, bank): It returns all transactions of a user account or a bank;
 5. Query getIOUHistory(iou): It returns the history of a specified IOU.

-[iou.postman_collection.json](iou.postman_collection.json) contains sample GraphQL test messages that can be viewed and executed in [postman](https://www.getpostman.com/downloads/).
+The file [iou.postman_collection.json](iou.postman_collection.json) contains sample GraphQL test messages that can be viewed and executed in [postman](https://www.getpostman.com/downloads/).

 ## Modeling with TIBCO Cloud Integration (TCI)
 If you are already a subscriber of [TIBCO Cloud Integration (TCI)](https://cloud.tibco.com/), or you plan to sign-up for a TCI trial, you can view or edit this app by using a Chrome browser.
 Refer to [Modeling with TCI](../../tci) for more detailed instructions.